 - TO BAKE THE TAQUITOS: Bring the oven up to 420 degrees.
 Line the baking sheet with new parchment paper, or re-use the old parchment paper if it's still fine.
 Put the taquitos seam side down onto the baking sheet.
 Give the taquitos a quick spray of oil.
 Bake the taquitos at 420 degrees for 15 minutes.
 I don't recommend flipping them, because they may not be fully sealed yet.
 You'll know the taquitos are ready when the edges are turning brown, and the center of each taquito feels firm to the touch.
 Carefully remove them from the oven.
 They will be hot.

 - TO AIR FRY THE TAQUITOS: Put each taquito seam side down into the air fryer basket.
 You likely won't be able to fit all 10 to 12 taquitos into the air fryer basket at once.
 So you'll need to air fry in batches.
 Line the taquitos in an even layer in the air fryer basket next to each other, allowing some room for air flow.
 Don't stack taquitos on top of each other.
 They won't brown that way.
 Give the taquitos a quick spray of oil.
 Air fry the taquitos at 400 degrees for 9 minutes.
 I don't recommend flipping them, because they may not be fully sealed yet.
 You'll know the taquitos are ready when the edges are turning brown, and the center of each taquito feels firm to the touch.
 Carefully remove them from the air fryer.
 They will be hot.

-- Serve with guacamole, salsa, and/or vegan cheese dip.
+- Serve with the taquitos on their own or with guacamole, salsa, and/or vegan cheese dip for dipping.